 - Determine the person who will be your children’s guardian in the event of death or incapacity.
 (Temporary with a Parental Delegation of Authority or permanent after your death)

 - Consider the effect of the 2017 Tax Act on your estate and adjust accordingly.

 - Make sure that the ownership of your assets allows them to flow to the people or organizations you have chosen.

 - Make sure your estate has enough cash to pay your creditors, your funeral costs, and administrative expenses.

 - Discuss the need for Long Term Care Planning and how that might be funded, including considering Long Term Care Insurance where appropriate.

 - Give consideration to charitable gifts and how those should be carried out.

-- Discuss burial and funeral arrangements; make your desires on organ donation clear; write an obituary.
+- Discuss burial and funeral arrangements, make your choices regarding organ donation, and write down the information your survivors will need to write an obituary.